How to Become a Counselor in Oregon

 6. Lifestyle and career development

-7. Diagnosis and appraisal of individuals
+7. Diagnosis of mental disorders

 8. Research and evaluation